Dirac bracket and time dependent constraints: Time-Dependent Constraints

 We want to rewrite this equation in the form

-with a new ``Poisson bracket" $\left\{ F,H\right\} _{D}$ that depends linearly on $F$ and $H$, and a new ``partial derivative with respect to time" $\left( \partial F/\partial t\right) _{D}$ which is linear in $F$.
-Then we must have
+with a new ``Poisson bracket'' $\left\{ F,H\right\} _{D}$ that depends linearly on $F$ and $H$, and a new ``partial derivative with respect to time'' $\left( \partial F/\partial t\right) _{D}$ which is linear in $F$.
+Then, we must have

-We have not yet determined the pseudoinverse $\mathbf{C}^{-1}$ (recall that the pseudoinverse is not unique) neither have we showed that (\ref{cond})\ holds.
-Because $\mathbf{C}$ has maximal rank (otherwise the constraints would not be independent), $\mathbf{CC}^{T}$ is invertible and $\mathbf{C} ^{T}\left( \mathbf{CC}^{T}\right) ^{-1}$ is a pseudoinverse (in fact, a right pseudoinverse - and the Moore-Penrose pseudoinverse).
-This shows that (\ref{cond}) holds.
-However, using this pseudoinverse would make the Dirac bracket fail the requirement of antisymmetry under the exchange of $F$ with $G$.
+We have not yet determined the pseudoinverse $\mathbf{C}^{-1}$ (recall that the pseudoinverse is not unique), and neither have we showed that Equation \eqref{cond} holds.
+Because $\mathbf{C}$ has a maximal rank (otherwise the constraints would not be independent), $\mathbf{CC}^{T}$ is invertible and $\mathbf{C} ^{T}\left( \mathbf{CC}^{T}\right) ^{-1}$ is a pseudoinverse (in fact, a right pseudoinverse, and the Moore--Penrose pseudoinverse).
+This shows that Equation \eqref{cond} holds.
+However, using this pseudoinverse would make the Dirac bracket fail the requirement of antisymmetry in the exchange of $F$ with $G$.
 As we shall see, imposing this further requirement singles out one pseudoinverse.

-The first parcel in (\ref{per1}) is certainly antisymmetric because it is the Poisson bracket.
-It is therefore enough to require antisymmetry for the second parcel in (\ref{per1}),
+The first parcel on the right hand side of Equation \eqref{per1} is certainly antisymmetric because it is the Poisson bracket.
+It is therefore enough to require antisymmetry for the second parcel,

 This can only be satisfied for all $F$ and $G$ if (notice that $\mathbf{J} ^{T}=-\mathbf{J}$)